 The method to finding hidden character Gogo.
-You literally have to allow this worm swallow your entire team up and then venture through it's stomach until you find the aforementioned character who apparently has been living here for quite some time.
+You literally have to allow this worm to swallow your entire team up and then venture through its stomach until you find the aforementioned character, who apparently has been living here for quite some time.

 Some of the enemy sprites in this game are pretty nasty.
 Humpties◊ are pretty grotesque, looking like round, wrinkly, naked humanoid shapes, and they also use Hugs/Their own odors as a special move, which is so disgusting it confuses whoever they try it on.
 Brainpans◊ could easily be images from a drug-induced nightmare, honestly being smiling flying zombie Buddha heads, and Crullers◊ resemble twisting intestines covered in discolored tumors.

 The World of Ruin.
 The music, with that bone-scrapingly discordant pipe organ.
 Discovering Narshe has become a ghost town.
 Its inhabitants decimated except for that one old man, the mines left abandoned and filled with monsters, and that CREEPY ASS MUSIC driving it all home.